-(2) Aid to be returned = (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the payment period or term as of the date you withdrew.
+(2) Aid to be returned = (100%) of the aid that was disbursed/could be disbursed minus the percentage of earned aid) as of the date you withdrew.
 Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula: After the 60% point in the payment period, you will have earned 100% of the federal financial aid funds already disbursed to you.
 This calculation concerning federal financial aid is separate and distinct from the institutional refund policy, and may result in your owing additional funds to the college to cover tuition charges previously paid by federal financial aid prior to your withdrawal.